-The claims were originally staked between January, 1999 and October, 2000 and are 100% owned by the Company with no underlying royalties.
+The claims were originally staked between January 1999 and October 2000 and are 100% owned by the Company with no underlying royalties.
 Previous owners of the property drilled some 50 shallow drill holes, and Avalon completed 32 drill holes totaling 4,781 metres in 2000 and 2001 in a program focused primarily on the tantalum potential.
 These produced encouraging initial results including the discovery of significant cesium mineralization as well as tantalum and lithium in a number of LCT pegmatites of which the two most promising are known as the Pollucite and Rubellite Dykes where the cesium occurs in the rare ore mineral pollucite ((Cs,Na)2Al2Si4O12·2H2O).
 Mapping and sampling work conducted in the summer of 2021 discovered a significant extension to the Pollucite Dyke and several new mineralized LCT pegmatites.
 Cesium continues to be in very short supply and high demand in international markets.

-During the Period, the analytical results from a biogeochemical survey conducted during the 2021 summer field program were received.
+During Fiscal 2022, the analytical results from a biogeochemical survey conducted during the 2021 summer field program were received.
 A review of the data indicates encouraging results with strong cesium and lithium anomalies associated with known mineralization at the Pollucite and Rubellite Dykes and similar anomalies in overburden covered areas indicating potential for new mineralized pegmatite discoveries.
 The completion of the analytical work on the samples collected will lead to the definition of new drill targets for LCT pegmatites.

-A follow-up drilling program is tentatively planned in 2022, to test some of the new targets and do additional drilling on the Pollucite Dyke.
-Preliminary environmental studies were also initiated.
-Future development of the project would be positively impacted by new infrastructure development, including road access, to the Ring of Fire mineral projects located further to the north.
+A follow-up drilling program is tentatively planned in early 2024 to test some of the new lithium-cesium-tantalum targets identified through the 2021 geochemical survey work and do additional drilling on the Pollucite Dyke.
+Preliminary environmental studies have also been initiated.
+Future development of the project would be positively impacted by new infrastructure development, including road access, to the Ring of Fire mineral projects located further to the north, which the Ontario Government is now planning to go ahead with.

 The project is located in the traditional territory of the Eabametoong First Nation ("EFN"), approximately 25 km west of the community of Fort Hope.
 The Company has been in communication with EFN community leadership who are supportive of the Project.
 Some community members from local First Nations assisted with camp construction, line-cutting and geochemical work in the 2021 mapping and sampling program.
-During the Period, former EFN Chief Harvey Yesno joined the Avalon Board of Directors and will be an invaluable resource for the ongoing development of Avalon's relationship with the EFN as well as with other Indigenous communities in northwestern Ontario.
+Former EFN Chief, Harvey Yesno, is now a member of Avalon's Board of Directors and will be an invaluable resource for the ongoing development of Avalon's relationship with the EFN as well as with other Indigenous communities in northwestern Ontario.

-The Company incurred \$3,531 (2021 - \$37,002) in expenditures during the Quarter on the Lilypad Cesium-Tantalum Project, which were mainly spent on biogeochemical analyses on spruce twig samples collected during the 2021 summer work program.
+The Company incurred \$763 (2022 - \$18,526) in expenditures during the Quarter on the Lilypad Cesium-Tantalum Project, which were mainly spent on cataloguing the ashed vegetation samples collected from the 2021 fieldwork program.